earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/hw-plot-precip-data/2016-12-06-flood01-intro-to-ggplot-R.md

 class-lesson: ['hw-ggplot2-r']
 permalink: /course-materials/earth-analytics/week-2/hw-ggplot2-r/
 nav-title: 'GGPLOT R'
-module-title: 'Plot Time Series Data in R'
+module-title: 'Work with Sensor Network Derived Time Series Data in R'
 module-description: 'This tutorial covers how to plot time series data in R using ggplot2.
 It also covers converting data stored in data/time format into an R date time class.'
 week: 2
 sidebar: